AdamByerly/HVCsEnableAGD/imagenet_prep_scripts/README.md

 ```
 [base working directory]\ILSVRC2012_img_val\
 ```
 Rather than having all of these files in this one directory, it would be nice if they were moved into directories corresponding to their classes like the training data.

-Once these images are in place, you will want to execute the script named "reorg_validation_data.py" in the imagenet_prep_scripts folder from this repository, specifying the base working directory:
+So, once these images are in place, you will want to execute the script named "reorg_validation_data.py" in the imagenet_prep_scripts folder from this repository, specifying the base working directory:
 ```
 python reorg_validation_data.py --base_working_dir=[base working directory]
 ```